gojek/proctor/README.md

 * If a job doesn't reach completion, it is terminated after `PROCTOR_KUBE_JOB_ACTIVE_DEADLINE_SECONDS`
 * `PROCTOR_KUBE_JOB_RETRIES` is the number of retries for a kubernetes job (on failure)
 * `PROCTOR_DEFAULT_NAMESPACE` is the namespace under which jobs will be run in kubernetes cluster.
 By default, K8s has namespace "default".
 If you set another value, please create namespace in K8s before deploying `proctord`
+* `PROCTOR_KUBE_CONTEXT` is used the name of context you want to use when running out of cluster.
 * `PROCTOR_KUBE_CLUSTER_HOST_NAME` is address/ip address to api-server of kube cluster.
 It is used for fetching logs of a pod using https
 * `PROCTOR_KUBE_CA_CERT_ENCODED` is the CA cert file encoded in base64.
 This is used for establishing authority while talking to kubernetes api-server on a public https call
 * `PROCTOR_KUBE_BASIC_AUTH_ENCODED` is the base64 encoded authentication of kubernetes.
 Enocde `username:password` to base64 and set this config.